AbooMinister25/blog/blog/content/posts/switching-to-nixos.md

 ### Direnv

 [Direnv](https://direnv.net/) is a pretty neat tool that exists.
-What it does is it can load and unload environment variables depending on your current directory.
+What it does is it loads and unloads environment variables depending on your current directory.
 You can use it to automatically load/unload nix shells upon navigating to your project's directory.
 [Nix-direnv](https://github.com/nix-community/nix-direnv) makes the process even easier.

 Getting it working is fairly simple.
 You enable it via home-manager